II session 15 – 27.07.2026

 Krzysztof Komendarek-Tymendorf

-viola soloist, chamber artist, teacher, PhD, assistant professor at the Acad. of Music in Gdańsk.
+viola soloist, chamber artist, teacher, habilitated PhD, professor at the Acad. of Music in Gdańsk and Bydgoszcz.
 After graduating with first-class honours from the Acad. of Music in Gdańsk, where his teacher was prof I. Albrecht, he perfected his skills at Uni. für Musik und darstellende Kunst in Vienna and under the faculty of A. Zemtsov, M. Buchholz, H. Rohde, A. Levitan.
-ReVIOLAtion’s debut album (Naxos) received the Pizzicato Supersonic Award.
+ReVIOLAtion’s debut album (Naxos) received the Pizzicato Supersonic Award, 5 camertones in Diapason Magazine.
 Prizewinner at nat. and internat. competitions, awards and scholarships.
 He debuted as soloist with the Polish Chamber Philh.
 Orchestra Sopot., and as chamber player with T. Wojnowicz at the T. Baird Philh.
 Hall in Zielona Gora.
 He teaches master-classes and judges competitions.
 His students win viola prizes at nat. and internat. and orchestra auditions.
+Protagonist of viola and new music and has performed over 60 world premieres.
+Composers dedicate his works to him.
+His articles are published, among others in the Journal of the American Viola Society (USA) and on meakultura.pl.
 Director of EURO Chamber Music Festival Gdańsk.
-A recipient of Gloria Artis medal.
+Honoured with the Gloria Artis medal.

 Cello